nha/yada/dev/resources/user-guide.md

 who is interested in building RESTful web APIs with Clojure.
 Previous experience of web development in Clojure may be helpful but is not mandatory.

 If you follow this guide carefully you will learn how to take advantage of the many features yada has to offer.
+This is a big guide.
+If you are feeling a little overwhelmed at how much there is to learn, don't worry, yada really is easy!
+Start by going through the introduction at a gentle pace and take on the subsequent chapters one at a time.

 ## Introduction